MicrosoftDocs/win32/desktop-src/NetMon2/loaddword.md

 ---
-Description: 'The LoadDWORD function is called by the monitor to set a DWORD variable with a value taken from an HTML configuration string variable.' ms.assetid: '18a7beba-01f4-4f92-99bf-067f79f25db0'
+Description: The LoadDWORD function is called by the monitor to set a DWORD variable with a value taken from an HTML configuration string variable. ms.assetid: 18a7beba-01f4-4f92-99bf-067f79f25db0
 title: LoadDWORD function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LoadDWORD function